orcasound/orcasite/README.md

 Docker is the quickest way to get the project up and running, especially if you haven't already set up Erlang/Elixir/Node.
 The only requirement is that you have both [docker](https://docs.docker.com/v17.09/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your machine.

-Once you clone the repository, you can just run docker-compose in the root directory.
-To avoid building locally you can use the `pull` command first to grab the pre-built image from [Docker Hub](https://hub.docker.com/r/orcasound/orcasite).
-Combining both commands into one line:
+Once you clone the repository, you can just run docker-compose in the root directory:

-`docker-compose pull && docker-compose up`
+`docker-compose up`

 This will pull the pre-built image from [Docker Hub](https://hub.docker.com/r/orcasound/orcasite) along with an image for the database, automatically configure everything, and run the Phoenix server.
-The orcasite page will be accessible at [`http://localhost:4000`](http://localhost:4000) as soon as the `phoenix_1` container outputs `Compiled successfully`.
+The orcasite page will be accessible at [`http://localhost:3000`](http://localhost:3000) as soon as the `web` container finishes starting up.

 #### Developing in Docker